 - Having corneas that are thin in the center

-In general, most ophthalmologists divide glaucoma into two major categories: open-angle and closed-angle glaucoma.
-Within these two categories, there are many types of glaucoma that are typically characterized by the degree of eye pressure and its onset.
+Most ophthalmologists divide glaucoma into the two major categories of open-angle and closed-angle glaucoma.
+Within these two categories, there are many types of glaucoma that may have particular characteristics and age of onset.

-- Open-Angle Glaucoma – This is the most common form of glaucoma.
-As its name implies, the drainage angle of the eye where the iris meets the cornea is open, but it does not work properly.
-The disease usually has no symptoms and goes unnoticed until damage to the optic nerve is more severe.
+- Open-Angle Glaucoma – The most common form of glaucoma, open-angle glaucoma, happens when the drainage angle of the eye where the iris meets the cornea is open, but does not work properly.
+Open-angle glaucoma usually has no symptoms until damage to the optic nerve is more severe.

-- Angle-Closure Glaucoma (also called closed-angle glaucoma or narrow-closure glaucoma) – In angle-closure glaucoma, the drainage angle is blocked usually by the iris and prevents drainage of the fluid inside the eye known as aqueous humor.
-In acute cases, it develops very quickly causing noticeable symptoms and significant damage requiring immediate medical intervention.
+- Angle-Closure Glaucoma (also called closed-angle glaucoma or narrow-angle glaucoma) – In angle-closure glaucoma, the drainage angle is usually blocked by the iris, which prevents drainage of fluid, known as aqueous humor, inside the eye.
+In acute cases, it develops very quickly, causing noticeable symptoms and significant damage requiring immediate intervention.

-- Eye Drops – Eye drops can reduce intraocular pressure by either reducing the rate at which fluid in the eye is produced or increasing the outflow of fluid from the eye.
+- Eye Drops – Eye drops can reduce intraocular pressure by either reducing the rate of fluid production in the eye or increasing the outflow of fluid from the eye.

-- Surgery – Surgical options may be explored if your glaucoma cannot be controlled by medication or laser treatments.
-Surgical approaches that may be used include microinvasive glaucoma surgery (MIGS), trabeculectomy, or aqueous shunt insertion.
+- Glaucoma Surgery – Incisional surgical options may be explored if your glaucoma cannot be controlled by medication or laser treatments.
+Such surgical approaches include minimally invasive glaucoma surgery (MIGS), trabeculectomy, or aqueous shunt placement.

 Glaucoma Treatment at the Dean McGee Eye Institute